g-jgreen/documentation/content/rule_patterns/gates_flow.md

 ---
-title: Using gates as a control flow
+title: Using gates as the control flow
 description: Learn how to use gates to control the formula computation
 weight: 7
 ---